Asian battery makers eye nickel top-up as cobalt price bites

 Panasonic, which employs nickel-cobalt-aluminium (NCA) technology for customers including Tesla, is making efforts to reduce cobalt consumption but declined to give figures on ratios.

-"We acknowledge the price rise but because (cobalt) is a rare material, we have been working hard to minimize the usage from the beginning of development," said a Panasonic spokesman.
+"We acknowledge the price rise but because (cobalt) is a rare material, we have been working hard to minimise the usage from the beginning of development," said a Panasonic spokesman.

 UBS said it believed that Tesla was using an 8:1:1 ratio and was working with Panasonic to develop a battery with about 85 percent nickel.